Study: More People Drinking, Alcohol Abuse On The Rise

 No matter the reason, researchers as well as the public both conclude that it does shed light on the subject and serves as a reminder to drink responsibly.

-Other groups that saw an increase in alcohol consumption includes older adults, minorities, and Americans with low levels of income.
+Other groups that saw an increase in alcohol consumption include older adults, minorities, and Americans with low levels of income.

 The study tracked drinking patterns among 40,000 people.